Move38/BlinksDevKitValidationTest/README.md

 Press button to switch modes
 - When button is pressed down, the lights should glow WHITE (RGB together)

+Individual mode
+- a single R, G, or B LED lights up and cycles through all 6 faces
+- continues to the next color in line and repeats
+- makes it obvious if a single LED is faulty

 Communication mode
-- Dark by default
+- Low level white by default
-- when neighboring Blink is in Communication mode, show CYAN and MAGENTA data
+- when neighboring Blink is awake, it will glow bright white

-Hold button until YELLOW to enter send mode
-- Send Mode is for surrounding Blinks to be used to test a single Blink
-- Shows YELLOW on sides without Blinks attached
-- Show CYAN and MAGENTA for Blink attached
+Sleep mode
+- instantly starts "cold sleep" requires button press to be woken
+- cold sleep is reserved for ~10 minutes after warm sleep by default

 A little bit of serial printing just in case we want to also look at what is executing via serial monitor